castle-engine/cge-www/README.md

   when it was justified, as a large release and focused on devs).
   These lists aren't normally for announcements from external projects.

-- watch http://planetdev.freegamedev.net/ , they aggregate our news feed.
+- Watch http://planetdev.freegamedev.net/ , they aggregate our news feed.

+- Submit devlog on itch.io ( https://michaliskambi.itch.io/ )
+  about Castle Game Engine and view3dscene releases.